-In 1992 Steinway launched its Boston line of pianos, designed by Steinway & Sons and built by Kawai.
-Steinway’s stated purpose in creating this line was to supply Steinway dealers with a quality, mid-priced piano containing some Steinway-like design features for those customers “who were not yet ready for a Steinway.”
-In choosing to have a piano of its own design made in Japan, Steinway sought to take advantage of the efficient high-technology manufacturing methods of the Japanese while utilizing its own design skills to make a more musical piano than is usually available from that part of the world.
+In 1992 Steinway launched its Boston line of pianos, designed and engineered in New York by Steinway & Sons and built by Kawai in Japan.
+Steinway’s stated purpose in creating this line was to offer a quality, mid-priced piano containing many Steinway-like design features and patents for those customers “who were not yet ready for a Steinway.”
+In choosing to have a piano of its own design made in Japan, Steinway sought to take advantage of the efficient high-technology manufacturing methods of the Japanese while utilizing its own New York–based engineering team to make a more musical piano than is usually available from that part of the world.

-Sold only through select Steinway dealers, Boston pianos are currently available in three sizes of vertical and five sizes of grand.
-All are made in Japan, except the model UP-118S PE, which is made in Kawai’s Indonesian factory.
+Sold exclusively through select Steinway dealers, Boston pianos are currently available in four sizes of vertical and five sizes of grand.
+The grands, and vertical models 118E, 126E, and 132E, are made in Japan; vertical models 118S and 120S are made in Indonesia.

 Boston pianos are used by a number of prestigious music schools and festivals, including Aspen, Bowdoin, Brevard, Ravinia, and Tanglewood.

 A number of features in the Boston piano are similar to those in the Steinway, including the above-mentioned maple inner rim, vertically laminated bridges for better tonal transmission, duplex scaling for additional tonal color, rosette-shaped hammer flanges to preserve hammer spacing, and radial rim bracing for greater structural stability.
-The Boston grand action is said to incorporate some of the latest refinements of the Steinway action.
-Cabinet detailing on the Boston grands is similar to that on the Steinway.
-Boston hammers are made differently from both Kawai and Steinway hammers, and voicers in the Kawai factory receive special instruction in voicing them.
+The Boston grand action uses similar action geometry to Steinway, and is said to incorporate some of the latest refinements of the Steinway action.
+Cabinet detailing on the Boston grands is similar to that on the classic Steinway.
+Boston hammers are designed by Steinway and made in Japan.
+Steinway has provided special instruction to the Japanese and Indonesian factory voicers to achieve a touch and tone unique to Boston.
 All Boston grand models come with a sostenuto pedal; all verticals have a practice (mute) pedal, except for the model UP-118S PE, which has a bass sustain.

-Boston grands also have certain things in common with Kawai RX-series grands: tuning pins, grand leg and lyre assemblies, radial rim bracing, sostenuto pedal, and the level of quality control in their manufacture.
-The same workers build the two brands in the same factories.
-One important way they differ is that Kawai uses carbon-fiber–reinforced ABS Styran plastic for most of its action parts, whereas Boston uses only traditional wooden parts.
+Boston grands also have certain things in common with Kawai GX-series grands: tuning pins, grand leg and lyre assemblies, radial rim bracing, sostenuto pedal, and the level of quality control in their manufacture.
+While the same workers build the two brands in the same factories, Steinway has implemented strict requirements for the Boston touch and tone.
+One important way they differ is that Steinway has chosen not to use the carbon-fiber–reinforced ABS Styran plastic that Kawai uses for most of its action parts.
+Instead, Boston uses only traditional maple and hornbeam action parts.
 Although similarly priced at the wholesale level, Kawai pianos tend to be a little less expensive to the retail customer than comparably sized Bostons due to the larger discounts typically given by Kawai dealers.